 In Dumfries, a lot of people use the bus to get to work every day though Dumfries is a relatively small town.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-The per capita income in Dumfries in 2010 was $22,533, which is middle income relative to Virginia and the nation.
-This equates to an annual income of $90,132 for a family of four.
+The per capita income in Dumfries in 2018 was $21,801, which is lower middle income relative to Virginia and the nation.
+This equates to an annual income of $87,204 for a family of four.
 However, Dumfries contains both very wealthy and poor people as well.

 Dumfries is an extremely ethnically-diverse town.
 The people who call Dumfries home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Dumfries, accounting for 35.36% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Dumfries, accounting for 42.97% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Dumfries residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Dumfries include Italian, Afghan, English, and Irish.
+Important ancestries of people in Dumfries include Ghanian, German, Irish, Italian, and English.

 The most common language spoken in Dumfries is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include Spanish and African languages.